jdrhyne/nutrient-dws-typescript-client/.github/SETUP_SECRETS.md

 ### 4. Restrict Secret Access
 - GitHub secrets are only available to workflows running on your repository
 - They are not exposed to pull requests from forks
-- E2E tests only run on:
+- Integration tests only run on:
   - Pushes to main branch
   - Pull requests from the same repository